raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 > In this section, I use the term "synchronized" to mean "marked as shared by multiple threads."
 In Koka and Lean 4, they use the term "shared" to mean the same thing but I rephrased it to reduce confusion.

-In the Perceus reference counting GC, heap blocks are never reverted back to un-synchronized state once they get synchronized.
+In the Perceus reference counting GC, reference counts have mainly two states of _un-synchronized_ and _synchronized_ represented by positive and negative counts respectively. heap blocks can be _synchronized_ before they get shared with other threads and are never reverted back to _un-synchronized_ state once they get synchronized.
 But you may wonder if this is necessary or not.
-If you have a mory block with a reference count of 1, that also means it's not shared with any other threads anymore.
+If you have a memory block with a reference count of 1, that also means it's not shared with any other threads anymore.
+So isn't it possible to use a common count value of 0 to represent unique references?

+The answer is no because we need to synchronize those un-synchronized references with the drops by the other threads once references are synchronized.

 ## Benefitting from the algorithm